-Key Audit Matter How the scope of our audit responded to the Key Audit Matter Carrying value of goodwill and intangible assets - impairment assessment intangible assets - impairment In conjunction with our valuation specialists, our procedures included, but were not limited to: • Obtaining an understanding of the control implemented to address the risk relevant to the accuracy of key assumptions within the ViU valuation model; • Assessing the objectivity and competence of the external valuation specialist used by management; • Evaluating management's methodology used to assess the FPA Group CGU for impairment; • Challenging key assumptions including: forecast growth rates by comparing them to results achieved post the commencement of the COVID-19 virus, business trends, economic and industry forecasts and comparable organisations; • Assessing the consistency of the cash flows used with the latest Board approved budget for FPA Group and assessing the historical accuracy of forecasting by FPA management; • Evaluating the discount rate used by assessing the cost of capital for the FPA Group CGU and comparable organisations by comparison to market data and industry research; • Testing on a sample basis, the mathematical accuracy of the cash flow model; • Assessing management's sensitivity analyses on the impairment model using varied discount rates, short-term growth projections as well as long-term growth projections as well as long-term growth forecasts to simulate alternative market conditions; and Assessing the appropriateness of the disclosure presented within the financial statements in relation to the sensitivity of the ViU valuation model to changes within the key assumptions.
+Key Audit Matter How the scope of our audit responded to the Key Audit Matter Carrying value of goodwill and intangible assets - impairment assessment Refer to note 11.
+As at 30 June 2020 the Group's carrying value of goodwill totals \$74.6 million, of which \$64.1 million relates to the FPA Group cash generating unit ("CGU").
+Significant judgement is exercised in determining the assumptions and estimates involved in preparing the FPA Group Value in Use ("VIU") valuation model including: • Forecasts of revenue and Earnings before Interest and Tax ("EBIT") for the years 2021 to 2025; • Long-term growth rate applied within the VIU valuation model; and • Weighted Average Cost of Capital ("WACC") rate utilised within the VIU valuation model Management has applied judgement to determine their best estimate for assumptions within the VIU valuation model, including internal and external data as inputs, and factored into their assumptions the challenging prediction of the future impact of COVID-19 on the cash flows of the FPA Group CGU.
+The ViU valuation model is sensitive to changes in assumptions and estimates used within the ViU valuation model.
+In conjunction with our valuation specialists, our procedures included, but were not limited to: Obtaining an understanding of the control implemented to address the risk relevant to the accuracy of key assumptions within the ViU valuation model; Assessing the objectivity and competence of the external valuation specialist used by management; Evaluating management's methodology used to assess the FPA Group CGU for impairment; Challenging key assumptions including: forecast growth rates by comparing them to results achieved post the commencement of the COVID-19 virus, business trends, economic and industry forecasts and comparable organisations; Assessing the consistency of the cash flows used with the latest Board approved budget for FPA Group and assessing the historical accuracy of forecasting by FPA management; Evaluating the discount rate used by assessing the cost of capital for the FPA Group CGU and comparable organisations by comparison to market data and industry research; Testing on a sample basis, the mathematical accuracy of the cash flow model; Assessing the appropriateness of the discount rates, short-term growth projections as well as long-term growth forecasts to simulate alternative market conditions; and Assessing the appropriateness of the disclosure presented within the financial statements in relation to the sensitivity on the ViU valuation model to changes within the key assumptions.